 Food and Drink

-Day of the Dead altars are typically covered in edible offerings enjoyed by the deceased person in their previous life.
+A Day of the Dead altar is typically covered in edible offerings enjoyed by the deceased person in their previous life.
 Additionally, most ofrendas will also include pan de muerto and spirited drinks.

 Pan de Muerto